Pinhead Gunpowder and Guy Fawkes

 I see no reason why Gunpowder Treason should ever be forgot.”

 After that, the highest grades are still rolled by hand.
 This rolling process also renders the leaves less susceptible to any breakage and allows them to retain more of their flavor and aroma.
 You can determine the freshness of gunpowder green tea by the sheen of the pellets.
-And the smaller the better, as size is associated with quality, hence the name pinhead.
+And the smaller, the better, as the size is associated with quality, hence the name pinhead.

-I hope you enjoyed the gunpowder plot and please do enjoy many infusions of this classic tea.
+I hope you enjoyed the gunpowder plot, and please do enjoy many infusions of this classic tea.